interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ##### Settlement symmetry

-Individual settlement engine implementations define how value is transferred to the counterparty: this specification merely defines settlements in terms of how settlement engines behave.
-TODO
+Individual settlement engine implementations define how value is transferred to the counterparty: this specification merely defines settlements in terms of how settlement engines and accounting systems must behave.

 The fundamental expected behavior of a settlement engine implementation is the sum of amounts one instance is instructed to settle eventually equals the sum of amounts the recipient instance instructs its accounting system to credit as incoming settlements.